Code-Hammers/code-hammers/README.md

 Building and contributing is the best way to learn how to code!
 We wanted to provide the opportunity for those looking to sharpen their skills to contribute to a large codebase.

 1. Experience the development workflow on a much greater scale
-2. Recieve code reviews and guidance on tasks
+2. Receive code reviews and guidance on tasks
 3. Work with engineers currently in the industry (get those referrals!)
 4. It's FUN!!!